-The internal clock source (ICS) module provides clock source choices for the MCU.
-The module contains a frequency-locked loop (FLL) as a clock source that is controllable by either an internal or an external reference clock.
-The module can provide this FLL clock or either of the internal or external reference clocks as a source for the MCU system clock.
-There are also signals provided to control a low power oscillator (XOSC) module to allow the use of an external crystal/resonator as the external reference clock.
+The multi-purpose clock generator (MCG) module provides several clock source choices for the MCU.
+The module contains a frequency-locked loop (FLL) and a phase-locked loop (PLL) that are controllable by either an internal or an external reference clock.
+The module can select either of the FLL or PLL clocks, or either of the internal or external reference clocks as a source for the MCU system clock.
+Whichever clock source is chosen, it is passed through a reduced bus divider which allows a lower output clock frequency to be derived.
+The MCG also controls an external oscillator (XOSC) for the use of a crystal or resonator as the external reference clock.